-- a.
-An undergraduate student is classified as a senior, is not on an active status sanction (e.g., probation), and has completed all assigned educational sanctions. - b.
-An undergraduate student is classified as a freshman, sophomore, or junior, has been off of an active sanction (e.g., probation) for at least one full semester (i.e., fall or spring), and has completed all assigned educational sanctions. - c.
-A graduate or professional student is not on an active status sanction (e.g., probation) and has completed all assigned educational sanctions. - 2.
-Transcript Notation Expungement for Cases Involving Suspension or Dismissal: A student may petition for a notation to be expunged-or removed--from the academic transcript after a period of three years from the final resolution of the case if the student can show good cause.
+- An undergraduate student is classified as a senior, is not on an active status sanction (e.g., probation), and has completed all assigned educational sanctions. - An undergraduate student is classified as a freshman, sophomore, or junior, has been off of an active sanction (e.g., probation) for at least one full semester (i.e., fall or spring), and has completed all assigned educational sanctions. - A graduate or professional student is not on an active status sanction (e.g., probation) and has completed all assigned educational sanctions. - 2.
+Transcript Notation Expungement for Cases Involving Suspension or Dismissal: A student or former student may petition for a transcript notation to be expunged-or removed-from the academic transcript after a period of three years from the final resolution of the case if the student can show good cause.
 In cases involving suspension, the student must have completed the term of the suspension and all educational sanctions prior to submitting their petition.
+The Office of Student Conduct will work with former students who have outstanding educational sanctions to determine options, which could include alternate sanctions that are mutually agreed upon, for fulfilling sanction requirements so that the individual may petition to have the transcript notation expunged.

-Expungement of the notation is not the same as expungement of the entire case record.
+Expungement of the transcript notation is not the same as expungement of the entire case record.